No New COVID-19 Cases in Manitoba on Saturday | ChrisD.ca

-WINNIPEG — Manitoba has no new probable cases of COVID-19 (coronavirus) for the fifth day in a row, leaving the provincial total at 289.
+WINNIPEG — No new probable cases of COVID-19 (coronavirus) were reported in Manitoba on Saturday, leaving the provincial total at 292.

-Manitoba health officials said Saturday there are 25 active cases and 257 people have recovered.
-Two people remain in hospital, including one in intensive care.
-Seven people have died.
+Health officials said there are 17 active cases, 268 people have recovered and there are currently no hospitalizations.
+Seven people have died from the virus.

 Any person concerned about their exposure to or risk of having COVID-19 no longer has to call Health Links — Info Santé to be screened for a test.
 Anyone with symptoms is still encouraged to use the online screening tool to determine whether they meet the necessary criteria to attend a community testing site.